Many-Body Localization in the Age of Classical Computing: Relation of thermalization and transport

 \subsection{Transport in the ergodic regime}

 A general expectation for quantum, as well as classical, many-body chaotic systems is that their dynamics are diffusive~\cite{Saito03, Mejia05}.
-The presence of diffusion in many-body classical systems can be linked to the positivity of some Lyapunov exponents, which necessarily arise when integrability is broken.
-Such arguments, which in a classical system can be made by a combination of analytical and large-system sizes numerics (thousands of microscopic constituents), do not have direct quantum-mechanical counterparts.
-In quantum, non-integrable systems one has to necessarily resort to smaller system sizes, and investigate transport with almost no support from analytical calculations.
-Even in these circumstances, however, one might be led to believe that diffusive transport must be the most common behavior of an ergodic quantum system (at small disorder, weak interactions), with sub- and super-diffusion or ballistic transport relegated to a few counterexamples.
-In this section we review this question in the context of systems exhibiting MBL regime, and we show that the counterexamples are more than a few.
+The presence of diﬀusion in many-body classical systems can be linked to the positivity of some Lyapunov exponents, which necessarily arise when integrability is broken.
+Such arguments, which in a classical system can be made by a combination of analytical and large system size numerics (thousands of microscopic constituents), do not have direct quantum-mechanical counterparts.
+In quantum non-integrable systems, one has to necessarily resort to smaller system sizes, and investigate transport with almost no support from analytical calculations.
+Even in these circumstances, however, one might be led to believe that diffusive transport must be the most common behavior of an ergodic quantum system, with sub- and super-diffusion or ballistic transport relegated to a few counterexamples.
+In this Section we review this question in the context of systems exhibiting MBL regime, and we show that the counterexamples are more than a few.

 The presence of diffusion in 1D non-integrable lattice models was substantiated by several complementary methodological approaches~\cite{Bertini21review}, including, e.g., tensor network investigations~\cite{Prosen09, Prosen12} as well as time evolution results~\cite{Kim13, Karrasch14, Steinigeweg16}.
 Moreover, diffusion is observed when weak interactions are introduced to localized quasiperiodic systems~\cite{Znidaric18diffusiveQP, Varma19diffusive}.
 However, an example of a non-integrable spin ladder, which supports a ballistic magnetization transport in its invariant subspaces and whose transport is otherwise diffusive, was put forward in \cite{Znidaric13}.
-Hence, there are examples of chaotic, ergodic systems with spectral statistics following RMT predictions, that support transport types that are different than diffusive.
+Hence, there are examples of chaotic, ergodic systems with spectral statistics following RMT predictions, which support transport types that are different from diffusive.